 1000 CREATION OF SUBCOMMITTEES

-The COA may create a standing Subcommittee of the Committee to complete a specific and limited task or activity on behalf of the COA.
-The COA may also create an Ad-Hoc Committee to examine specified subjects.
-The Ad-Hoc Committee shall dissolve after reporting to the Committee.
+The Committee may create a standing Subcommittee to complete a specific and limited task or activity on behalf of the Committee.
+The Committee may also create an Ad Hoc Committee to examine specified subjects.
+The Ad Hoc Committee shall dissolve after reporting to the Committee.

-1001 APPOINTMENT OF MEMBERS AND CHAIRS OF SUBCOMMITTEES AND AD-HOC COMMITTEES
+1001 APPOINTMENT OF MEMBERS AND CHAIRS OF SUBCOMMITTEES AND AD HOC COMMITTEES

-The appointment of COA members to serve on a Subcommittee or Ad-Hoc Committee of the COA will be by action of the co-chairs, who will also appoint a presiding chair for each Subcommittee or Ad-Hoc Committee.
+The appointment of Committee members to serve on a Subcommittee or Ad Hoc Committee will be by action of the co-chairs, who will also appoint a presiding chair for each Subcommittee or Ad Hoc Committee.

-1002 TIME AND PLACE OF SUBCOMMITTEE AND AD-HOC COMMITTEE MEETINGS
+1002 TIME AND PLACE OF SUBCOMMITTEE AND AD HOC COMMITTEE MEETINGS

-All meetings of Subcommittees or Ad-Hoc Committees shall be open, public meetings with dates, times, and places of the meetings to be announced in the same manner as a regular COA meeting.
+All meetings of Subcommittees or Ad Hoc Committees shall be open, public meetings with dates, times, and places of the meetings to be announced in the same manner as a regular Committee meeting.
 All such meetings shall be scheduled at such times and places as may be convenient and necessary.

-1003 EFFECT OF SUBCOMMITTEE OR AD-HOC COMMITTEE RECOMMENDATIONS
+1003 EFFECT OF SUBCOMMITTEE OR AD HOC COMMITTEE RECOMMENDATIONS

 All separate standing and ad hoc committee recommendations must be submitted and approved by action of the Committee.